 - How to Design Your WordPress Site to Attract (the right) Buyers

 - What Do You Need in a Winning Author Website?

 - New Navigation Pro Theme for WordPress: The Good, The Bad, No Ugly

 If you liked this article and you’d like some live assistance while you learn WordPress, join the waiting list for my Live WordPress Training class.

-The next session starts in April.
+If there’s enough interest, I’ll run the next session during the summer.
 Class size is limited, and the waiting list gets the earliest notification when enrollment opens.